AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Charged ATK Spam Build</p>

 !!! note
-    Updated 6.2.
+    Updated 6.3.
 Not enjoying the Ultimate build perhaps, are we?
 Maybe because of its reliance on gather in order to unga bunga your way through every floor's waves and waves of mobs coming up to try and stop you?
 Or.. maybe you just want to have some fun with Charged Build together with its... ahem... quite horrible and uncomfortable at times, gather signet and Charged ATKs on steroids?

->   Boss to be chosen: Andrius, then Vill-V or Elysia (to booli her)
+>   Boss to be chosen: Husk Mysticism, then Vill-V or Elysia (to booli her)

-!!! note
-    V-V is the easiest and fastest one VK can kill off if you don't want to do Elysia

 ####<p align="center">Setup</p>